rushikesh5555/Technocolab_MiniProject/README.md

 4. **Age_bucket**: Created and populated the "Age_bucket" column in the DataFrame, allowing for a categorical representation of the "active_days" variable.

 ### Scaling
-**MinMax scaling** is used to transform the numerical data in a certain range, especially between 0 and 1.
+**MinMax scaling** is used to transform the numerical data in a certain range, especially between 0 and 1.  <br>

 ### Feature Selection
-Feature Selection is applied to reduce the input variable to our model by using only relevant data and getting rid of noise in data.
+Feature Selection is applied to reduce the input variable to our model by using only relevant data and getting rid of noise in data.  <br>
 Employed the **mutual information score** criteria to identify and select the most relevant k features.
 This ensures a focused and efficient representation of the data for our model.

 ## Exploratory Data Analysis (EDA)